vista-54/ariane_sdk/README.md

 # Ariane SDK
-The Ariane SDK give ability to developer call access limited functional without any authorizations steps
+The Ariane SDK gives ability to developer call access limited functional without any authorizations steps
 # Description
 The src folder consist of 2 main folders: sdk and assets.
 SDK this is a TypeScript module with all logic, assets folder has images.